fosterj3/JamesLamarFoster/content/home/experience.md

   location = "University of Washington" date_start = "2020-06-15"
   date_end = ""
-  description = "Contributed to high quality data collection, data management, and analysis; managed assigned research and evaluation tasks, analyzed quantitative and qualitative data; managed assigned data collection tasks, including creating and distributing surveys and compiling data from a number of participating institutions; worked collaboratively with  staff on other related projects as needed; maintained organized project files and coordinate with collaborators within and outside of organization"
+  description = """Contributed to high quality data collection, data management, and analysis; managed assigned research and evaluation tasks, analyzed quantitative and qualitative data; managed assigned data collection tasks, including creating and distributing surveys and compiling data from a number of participating institutions; worked collaboratively with  staff on other related projects as needed; maintained organized project files and coordinate with collaborators within and outside of organization"""

 [[experience]]
   title = "Research Assistant"